 - Then, spray the area with a mixture of vinegar, cool water, and a non-bleach detergent.

 - Repeat the last two steps as many times as necessary.

 If you’re using a store-bought stain remover, make sure to perform a patch test and follow the instructions to avoid damaging your rugs.

 Ink or grease stains may seem like the end of the road for your rug, but there may be an easy DIY trick to help you get rid of the unappealing mark.

-One way to do it is with isopropyl alcohol, nail polish remover, or anything with high alcohol content—including white wine and vinegar.
+One way to do it is with isopropyl alcohol, nail polish remover, or anything with high alcohol content.
 Here is how:

 - With your cleaning agent of choice, dampen a clean white cloth.